pallets-eco/flask-admin/doc/index.rst

     admin.add_view(CustomView(name='Analytics'))

 This will add a link to the navbar, from where your view can be accessed.
-Notice that it is served at the root URL, '/'.
-This is a restriction on standalone views: each view class needs to serve a view at its root.
+Notice that it is served at '/', the root URL.
+This is a restriction on standalone views: at the very minimum, each view class needs at least one method, that serves a view at the root URL.

 The `analytics_index.html` template for the example above, could look something like::